Careers education: raising awareness of routes into the legal profession

 The students at Stephanie’s former school were so interested to hear more about solicitor apprenticeships that Stephanie is returning to the school on the first day of National Apprenticeship Week, together with a solicitor apprentice from a City law firm and others, to continue the conversation.

 A lack of careers education is an issue that Uptree’s CEO Tamsin Dewhurst is all too familiar with, having worked previously as a teacher in a low-income community.
-Hugely disheartened by how many students would walk away with top exam grades but end up in under-skilled jobs due to a lack of knowledge and access, Tamsin founded Uptree to improve careers education and connect young people with employers.
+Hugely disheartened by how many students would walk away with top exam grades but end up in under-skilled jobs due to a lack of knowledge and access, Tamsin founded Uptree to improve careers education and connect students with employers.
 It’s through these connections that employers can raise awareness of their Early Careers opportunities, including apprenticeships.

 Recommendations in the Socio Economic Diversity 'Breaking the Class Barrier Recommendations Report'